-As a percentage of net sales revenue, gross profit was 62.9% and 60.5% in the years ended December 31, 2016 and 2015, respectively, an increase of 4.0%, for the year ended December 31, 2016 over the prior year period.
-This increase in the gross profit percentage is primarily a result of the release of higher margin vintages in 2016.
+As a percentage of net sales revenue, gross profit was 61.8% and 62.9% in the years ended December 31, 2017 and 2016, respectively, a decrease of 1.8%, for the year ended December 31, 2017 over the prior year period.
+This decrease in the gross profit percentage is primarily a result of the release of lower margin vintages in 2017 and the write-off of obsolete inventory.
+Margins on sales through distributors were also reduced as a result of large retailers purchasing and warehousing a higher percentage of wine that is promotionally discounted.